Introduction

 People in Australia are living longer.
 Our state of health in later years has important implications for population health and for Australia’s health and care systems.

 Life expectancy is a valuable indicator of overall population health.
 It measures how many years, on average, a person at any given age can expect to live.
-However, life expectancy alone cannot provide insight into people’s state of health during those years.
-For this reason, ‘health expectancy’ measures are often also used.
+However, life expectancy alone cannot provide insight into people's state of health during those years.
+For this reason, ‘health expectancy’ measures are also often used.

 Health expectancy is a general term describing the expected years a person will spend in various health states – in this section, the estimated years spent living with and without disability.